 You are not required to have a support order on file in Pennsylvania.
 However, the court can only enforce an official order.
 You cannot collect any past due amount should an informal arrangement with the other parent break down.

 That’s why discussing your options with a child support attorney is important.
-They can help ensure you get the money you need to care for your child.
+They can help you get the money you need to care for your child.

 Modifying Child Support